return to Home page ABBA HILLEL SILVER CHAIR

 Teaching and research positions at Harvard University, Hebrew University in Jerusalem, Boston University, U of Michigan and U of Massachusetts, Amherst.

-Abba Hillel Silver Chair of Jewish Studies; Visiting Assistant Professor
+Abba Hillel Silver Chair of Jewish Studies; Assistant Professor